John 20, 24-29

 Lord, help us who must hold on to faith,

-to treasures faith as the fragile gift it is.
+to treasure faith as the fragile gift it is.

 When we need something tangible you offer us the slimmest of words and the ache of silences.